-I think it’s already forcing to change cause there’s a lot of athletes, excuse me, a lot of athletes that, are learning how to negotiate their own contracts.
+I think it’s already forcing to change cause there are a lot of athletes, excuse me, a lot of athletes that, are learning how to negotiate their own contracts.
 So an agent who just knows how to, you know, the collective bargaining agreement or knows all the X’s and O’s contracts, or, you know, they’ve got a legal background or whatever, I think that is going to go away.
-I think an agent is going to be a networking source and someone who could teach things like real estate, starting your own business, marketing sales, business development, uh, personal development, professional growth.
-I believe that that’s the agent’s role is going to be more business mentor focused than it is contract negotiation and sponsorship focused.
+I think an agent is going to be a networking source and someone who could teach things like real estate, starting your own business, marketing sales, business development, uh, personal development, and professional growth.
+I believe that that’s the agent’s role is going to be more business mentor focused than it is contract negotiation and sponsorship-focused.
 I, I just think that that will be the least appropriate place for an agent.
 I think they still be certified.
-They’re still, they still understand all of those things, but I think, over the next 10 years, you’re going to see the information in the contracts of athletes is going to be easier to understand because it’s being forced to by players association.
+They’re still, they still understand all of those things, but I think, over the next 10 years, you’re going to see the information in the contracts of athletes is going to be easier to understand because it’s being forced by the players association.

 Rodell Razor (36:03):

-So it’s be easier to understand it’s not going to be legal jargon to where the average person could read through it and understand more of it. so the athletes can either keep more in their pocket or utilize that percentage to leverage and investing into real estate investing in the stock market and other business opportunities, things like that. and the agent is going to play a role, more Morton those things. so I think financial advisors, business people, people like that will serve as a better agent than someone who has a relationship with Nike and a local TV station, and knows how to negotiate, how to get, you know, an extra, you know, $5,000 on your contract.
+So it’s easier to understand it’s not going to be legal jargon to where the average person could read through it and understand more of it. so the athletes can either keep more in their pocket or utilize that percentage to leverage and invest into real estate investing in the stock market and other business opportunities, things like that. and the agent is going to play a role, more Morton those things. so I think financial advisors, business people, people like that will serve as a better agent than someone who has a relationship with Nike and a local TV station, and knows how to negotiate, how to get, you know, an extra, you know, $5,000 on your contract.
 I think those things will be easier for the athletes to kind of do on their own easier, not easy but easier. and the other part of it, the other part of the business, which is extending your career, what are you doing at life after sports?

 Rodell Razor (36:55):